Table of Contents

 Project-based teaching styles also benefit students by fostering collaboration (which helps them relate to others (Johnson & Johnson (2009)) and by trusting students to lead their own learning (shown to increase academic achievement (University of Chicago Consortium on School Research)).

-Why Is PBL At bina So Speical?
+Why Is PBL At bina So Special?

 Teaching thematically